mobajemu-msft/groove-api-documentation/Groove/Groove-service-REST-Reference/URI_ContentNamespaceNewreleasesGET.md

 -   [Examples](#examples)

 ## Remarks
-The New Releases request is composed of mandatory and optional URL parts and query parameters.
+The new releases request is composed of mandatory and optional URL parts and query parameters.
 A request containing all parameters would look like the following string:
 ```
 /1/content/{namespace}/newreleases?genre={genre}&language={language}&country={country}&accessToken={accessToken}
 ```